-The Committee believes it is important to preserve flexibility in administering and designing compensation programs.
+The Committee believes it is important to preserve flexibility in administering and designing compensation programs that are intended to attract, retain and motivate the best talent and be in the best interests of Adobe and its stockholders.
 Accordingly, we do not require that all compensation be deductible as corporate objectives may not always be consistent with the requirements for full deductibility.
-The Committee expects it will grant awards and provide for compensation that will not be deductible under Section 162(m) when it believes that such non-deductible arrangements are otherwise in the best interests of Adobe and its stockholders.